Dionisio1013/Yelp-KPI-Metric/README.md

 Analysis

 No Sentiment reviews:
-The most frequent keywords (top 5) of restaurants are the food served culture's names.
+The restaurants' most frequent keywords (top 5) are the food served culture's names.

 Positive reviews:
 The most popular adjectives used for positive ratings are: "Good" and "Great".
 The words largely associated with these adjectives are: